Facebook's Libra must be 'rock solid' before launch warns BoE's Carney

 “There are over 50 stablecoins on the market, and many are yet to prove that they are in fact, ‘stable’,” the BoE’s bi-annual Financial Stability Report published on Thursday said.

-Carney said regulators recognized that Libra was trying to solve a series of issues like domestic and cross-border payments being too slow and expensive.
+Carney said regulators recognised that Libra was trying to solve a series of issues like domestic and cross-border payments being too slow and expensive.
+(Reporting by Huw Jones; Editing by Alexander Smith)